LinhHa0211/NCKH-2024-Research/README.md

 Attached Into The paper For The Camera Version

 # Introduction:
-*we propose an innovative approach to analyzing and characterizing dance performances by converting visual data into a text-based classification and description framework.
+*We propose an innovative approach to analyzing and characterizing dance performances by converting visual data into a text-based classification and description framework.
 Our method entails extracting key features from dance videos and converting these features into textual representations.
 These text-based features are then